Instagram filters are a girl’s best friend.

 Other times, pictures are so perfect, you want to share them in their unedited form.
 Not using a filter is even something to brag about, hence the rise of the #nofilter hashtag.

 Some people also use photo editing software in programs like Photoshop before uploading their pictures to Instagram.
+You might also want to check out these stunning filters outside Instagram.
 In this case, the images appear as “no filter,” even though plenty of editing effort went into creating that perfection.

 From here on out, we’ll go through the remaining filters in alphabetical order, starting with Aden.